Helpmonks/docs/docs/api/syntax.md

 ### query

 In the query object you define the columns you want to query against, i.e. they are similar to the SQL WHERE columns.
-Say, you want to query a users firstname and email address:
+Say, you want to query a users first name and email address:

 ```
 {